mitaliaswani/writeups/HackTheBox/Dancing.md

 ```
 You can see that both port `445` and port `139` are open.
 SMB can operate on both ports, but in different ways.
 Port `139` is used for SMB over NetBIOS which is an older networking service that establishes and manages communication sessions between devices on a network.
 Port `445` is used by modern SMB to communicate directly over TCP/IP without requiring NetBIOS.

-Once we have discovered that SMB is running on the target, we can connect to the smbclient by running the following command:
+Once we have discovered that SMB is running on the target, we can use `smbclient` to enumerate the SMB shares available on the target by running the following command:
 ```bash
 $ smbclient -L 10.129.53.171
 ```
-When prompted for a password, we simply leave it blank and hit `Enter` to tell the script to move along
+When prompted for a password, we simply leave it blank and hit `Enter` to tell the script to move along, and check whether we can enumerate its shares without providing a password.
 ```bash
 Password for [WORKGROUP\user]: